time::date

 date::parse(&v, "%z %Z %L", "+0100 CET Europe/Amsterdam");

-Parse will return parsefail if an invalid format specifier is encountered or if given string 's' does not match the layout.
+Parse will return parsefail if an invalid layout format specifier is encountered or if given info string does not match the layout.

 fn realize